How does a crochet design come to life? What design basics should I know before getting started on my journey into designing crochet?

 Writing a crochet pattern happens after you design your crochet item.
 Once you’ve brainstormed all your ideas and decided on a design, once you’ve done all your research and decided on the perfect yarn, hook, and stitch pattern, Once you’ve decided on the size of your project and worked out all the math THEN you write up your pattern.
 At least, that’s what I do.
 Some designers will write project notes as they work up their design and then write a pattern using their notes, but I find it easier to do the opposite.

 I’ll write up my pattern and crochet my design according to the pattern I wrote.
 Then, as I’m working up my project, if there are any modifications I need to make, I’ll make notes on the pattern.

-There are hundreds of people who design crochet project without using a pattern!
+There are hundreds of people who design crochet projects without using a pattern!
 You may have done it yourself!
-Designing crochet projects can definitely happen without a written pattern but you can’t have a written pattern without a crochet design!
+Designing crochet projects can definitely happen without a written pattern, but you can’t have a written pattern without a crochet design!